 Provincial Playdowns and Provincial Championships

-Teams in U14 and higher age divisions may choose to attend Ringette Alberta’s Provincial Playdowns.
-(Note: As of the 2019/20 season, U12 age divisions do not participate in Ringette Alberta provincials.)
+Teams in U14 and older age divisions may choose to attend Ringette Alberta’s Provincial Playdowns.

 Teams must submit their “Commitment to Attend” the Playdowns tournament (and Championships should they qualify) by December 15th.
 The online form is available on the Ringette Alberta website.
 Teams are responsible to cover the entry fee into this tournament out of their team funds.